The Land Is Inhospitable and So Are We

 The Land Is Inhospitable and So Are We is the seventh studio album by American singer-songwriter Mitski, released on September 15, 2023, through Dead Oceans.
 Produced by Patrick Hyland, it was recorded at the Bomb Shelter studio in Nashville and Sunset Sound in Los Angeles.
-The album was promoted by the release of the singles "Bug Like an Angel", "Star" / "Heaven" and "My Love Mine All Mine" through July to October 2023, the last being one of Mitski's most successful songs to date.
+The album was promoted by the release of the singles "Bug Like an Angel", "Star", "Heaven" and "My Love Mine All Mine" through July to October 2023, the last being Mitski's most successful song to date.
 An Americana, country, folk, and orchestral pop record, The Land Is Inhospitable was received with universal praise by critics, who focused on the emotional rawness of Mitski's lyrics as well as the stripped-down nature of the music.

 Background and recording

 Mitski recorded The Land Is Inhospitable and So Are We with producer Patrick Hyland at Bomb Shelter in Nashville and Sunset Sound in Los Angeles.
 A 17-person choir arranged by Mitski, as well as an orchestra, conducted and arranged by Drew Erickson, features on several tracks.

 Mitski has called The Land Is Inhospitable her "most American album", with "the theme of love" being central to its lyrics.
 The album was also influenced by spaghetti Western soundtracks as well as the works of Arthur Russell, Igor Stravinsky, Scott Walker, Caetano Veloso, Faron Young and Terry Riley.